coder/coder/docs/admin/reference-architectures.md

 infrastructure resources.
 Additionally, templates can utilize Coder modules to leverage existing features shared with other templates, enhancing flexibility and consistency across deployments.
-Templates describe provisioning rules for infrastructure resources offered by cloud providers.
+Templates describe provisioning rules for infrastructure resources offered by Terraform providers.

 ### Workspace Proxy